Nikolay Alexeyev: Media appearance

-According to the leading Russian Internet search engine Yandex.Ru, Nikolay Alexeyev is the most quoted gay activist in Russian media on LGBT issues.
+According to the leading Russian Internet search engine Yandex.Ru, Alexeyev is the most quoted gay activist in Russian media on LGBT issues.
 He takes part in various TV and radio programs in Russia and abroad.

 He was twice invited to take part in the most watched talk show on Russian TV K baryeru!
 (NTV Russia Television) hosted by Vladimir Solovyov (journalist) for six years.
 The show took a form of a debate between two participants with the conductor acting as a referee and asking questions.
 The program was widely watched in Russia because it was broadcast during prime time throughout the country.
 It was last aired on 23 April 2009, after which the channel's administration took a decision to close the program.

 "K baryeru" - Nikolay Alexeyev v.
 State Duma deputy Svetlana Goryacheva, was broadcast on 18 May 2006.
 The debate was initiated after the organizers for the first time notified Moscow Mayor about their intention to conduct a Gay Pride in Moscow.

 "K baryeru" - Nikolay Alexeyev v.
 State Duma deputy Alexander Chuyev was broadcast on 21 June 2007.
 The debate was initiated after Orthodox youth movement "Georgievtsy" organized picketings of the gay cruising area in downtown Moscow.

-During the second program Alexander Chuyev linked Nikolay Alexeyev to oligarch Boris Berezovsky and called him an extremist.
-In the final round of the show a scandal started after Nikolay Alexeyev called Alexander Chuyev "gay, coward and hypocrite".
+During the second program Alexander Chuyev linked Alexeyev to oligarch Boris Berezovsky and called him an extremist.
+In the final round of the show a scandal started after Alexeyev called Alexander Chuyev "gay, coward and hypocrite".
 A week later, at the request of the deputy, criminal investigation was started against the activist.
 After a private peaceful agreement between the parties Alexender Chuyev asked the judge to dismiss the charges and close the case.
-Nikolay Alexeyev also tried to prosecute Alexander Chuyev on the basis of the very same talk show but he was denied by the prosecution department.
+Alexeyev also tried to prosecute Alexander Chuyev on the basis of the very same talk show but he was denied by the prosecution department.

-On 2 December 2007 Alexander Chuyev, who in 2007 initiated a bill in the State Duma to criminalize "propaganda of homosexuality", was not re-elected during the parliamentary elections.
-On 5 December 2007 he admitted in the interview that the reason for his defeat was his homophobia.
+On 2 December 2007, Alexander Chuyev, who in 2007 initiated a bill in the State Duma to criminalize "propaganda of homosexuality", was not re-elected during the parliamentary elections.
+On 5 December 2007, he admitted in the interview that the reason for his defeat was his homophobia.
 His bill to re-criminalize homosexuality was only rejected by the State Duma on 8 May 2009, on the eve of the 1st Slavic Pride in Moscow.

-In June 2007, after the second Moscow Pride, NTV channel featured Nikolay Alexeyev in its program "Glavnyi geroi".
+In June 2007, after the second Moscow Pride, NTV channel featured Alexeyev in its program "Glavnyi geroi".